DoDAO-io/dodao-defi-course/contribute/README.md

 ```

 ## Readings File
+These files are present in the `src/readings` folder.

 We refer to Youtube video or an Article/Link as reading.
 Reading file consist of list of readings.

 Each reading is represented in the following format